When is Cats released in cinemas? Who's in the cast and what is the musical about?

 Will there be dancing Cats?

-With Hamilton choreographer Andy Blankenbuehler signed onto the project, it’s safe to say that Cats will feature dancing – although given that motion capture technology has been used, the end result might look a little different from the humanoid cats of the stage production…
+With Hamilton choreographer Andy Blankenbuehler signed onto the project, it’s safe to say that Cats will feature dancing – although given that motion capture technology has been used, the end result looks a little different from the humanoid cats of the stage production…

 Will the Cats in the film be human-sized?